anavimittal/anavi.mittal-github.io/README.md

-# anavi.mittal.09.github.io
+# anavi
 Hi, thanks for visiting.
-This is currently a work in progress.
+This site will be back up soon!